emmanuel-et/collaborative-calendar-app/README.md

 - You will see the login page powered by Firebase Authentication.
 - After logging in, you can create and manage calendars and events, view notifications via the web dashboard.

+---

+## Code Documentation and References

+### External Code and Inspirations
+- Firebase Authentication examples were adapted from [Firebase Official Docs](https://firebase.google.com/docs/auth/web/start).
+- NoSQL schema inspirations were based on best practices outlined in [MongoDB Data Modeling](https://www.mongodb.com/docs/manual/core/data-modeling-introduction/).

+### Changes Made
+- Firebase Auth was customized to work seamlessly with our event scheduling backend.
+- Optimized MongoDB queries to minimize overhead in conflict detection using batch fetching strategies.

+---

+## Sample Screenshots
+- *TODO*

+---

+## Final Notes
+- This project is designed to scale easily with cloud deployments (MongoDB Atlas, Firebase Hosting).
+- Please ensure your `.env` file is properly configured before running the application.
+- For any issues, feel free to contact any member of the project team.